kalkalch/fab/README.md

 4. **RabbitMQ Integration** (Optional)
    - JSON message generation for access events
    - Can be enabled/disabled via `RABBITMQ_ENABLED` environment variable
+   - When disabled, all RabbitMQ configuration variables are ignored
    - All access events are always logged to stdout
    - Message contains:
      - Access status (open/closed)